 NERC believes that general public access to transmission grid maps should be restricted.
 These maps are such an important piece of information for the markets that try to move power reliably over and across the grid.
 To deny access to these maps will take away a valuable source of information to the markets as to what transmission systems are necessary to purchase transmission service from to move energy.
 This can be likened to not telling a bus rider which bus to take to get from home to the office.
 Again, knowledge of the location of transmission facilities itself is not dangerous.
 Protection against physical attack is key.
 If NERC was to embark on protecting public knowledge of transmission systems, should they mandate all transmission lines be buried underground so as they are no longer in plain view?
+Even the most naive observer can conclude that the larger a transmission facility, the more likely it is to be carrying significant volumes of power, and the more valuable a target it makes.

+Centralized RTO Offices

+NERC has indicated that the consolidation of transmission sales, market operations, long-term planning, and security coordination functions of several utilities into large RTOs provides easily identifiable targets for terrorists to attack.
+We believe this to be false for several reasons.
+To begin, RTOs enjoy the economies of scale associated with large organizations; most significantly, the ability to develop the costly systems more redundant and secure than those affordable by smaller organizations.
+It is virtually guaranteed that RTOs will have at least one backup facility that can take over security coordination operations on a moments notice.
+More importantly, however, is the recognition that an RTO does not represent the typical functions of a utility in that it is almost entirely an administrative entity.
+A loss of an RTO’s primary functions will inhibit the competitive transmission and energy markets, but the Transmission Owners will still be the entities maintaining control of physical devices that manage reliability.
+And, as indicated previously, it is the execution by attack against physical devices (not markets or tariff administrators) that can cripple the grid.

 Concluding Observation

-The FBI itself, (National Infrastructure Protection Center), has stated that they are focused on “high visibility targets.”
+The FBI itself (through the National Infrastructure Protection Center) has stated that they are focused on “high visibility targets.”
 This is a recognition that no agency can protect against any and all attacks, due to the effort and expense required and the impacts to daily life such measures would have.
-Enron asks that NERC keep in mind similar considerations.
+Enron asks that NERC keep in mind similar considerations, and recognize that while security is an admirable goal, draconian measures in which markets are hampered are not appropriate actions when potential gain in reliability is minimal.
+More importantly, uninformed or misrepresentative statements that unnecessarily incite public anxiety are irresponsible, and in light of our nation’s recent tragedy, border on disgraceful.
+We urge those who are aware of NERC’s recent statements regarding terrorism to more fully investigate their assertions on security needs and determine their veracity.